Instant Expressive Gaussian Head Avatars at Over 100 FPS: Introduction

-Different from other {slower }optimization-based methods~\cite{taubner2025cap4d,giebenhain2024npga,tang2025gaf,aneja2025scaffoldavatar, taubner2025mvp4d}, we seek to design a 3D-aware animation framework that instantly encodes a facial image into an animatable 4D avatar, which supports fast, consistent and detailed animation.
-Our key insights to solving this problem are twofold.
-First, we argue that high-quality facial animation has already been effectively learned by 2D diffusion models, and this knowledge can be \textit{distilled} into 3D-aware methods rather than learning from scratch.
-Our second insight is that achieving efficiency and 3D consistency without sacrificing expressiveness requires a novel animation representation.
+There are existing methods (e.g., \cite{taubner2025cap4d,giebenhain2024npga,tang2025gaf,aneja2025scaffoldavatar, taubner2025mvp4d}) proposing to optimize a person-specific animatable 3D avatar from captured videos or generated images that achieve these three goals.
+However, we seek to design a 3D-aware animation framework that \emph{instantly} encodes a facial image into an animatable 4D avatar, {while supporting} fast, consistent and detailed animation.
+Our key insights for solving this problem are twofold.
+First, we observe that large-scale 2D diffusion models already encode rich facial dynamics.
+We reinterpret them as motion priors for 3D-aware animation and introduce a principled mechanism to leverage their guidance while avoiding their inherent 2D inconsistencies and hallucinations.
+Second, we show that achieving both efficiency and 3D consistency without sacrificing expressiveness requires a novel animation representation, which we propose.

 Specifically, we build upon 3D Gaussians \cite{3dgs} that makes dynamic deformation more efficient than NeRFs’ volumetric fields to propose an expressive yet efficient animation representation.
 We first encode an input image into triplanes \cite{lp3d} as an intermediate representation, from which we sample feature vectors to decode the Gaussian attributes.
-For each Gaussian, we encode its motion information in an auxiliary vector which is analogous to learned personalized ``PCA bases'' in traditional blendshapes animation.
-This auxiliary vector is then combined with the driving signal to deform each Gaussian on top of the existing 3D structure, updating the 3D representation while keeping the animation representation both efficient and decoupled from the underlying 3D representation.
+For each Gaussian, we encode its motion information in an auxiliary vector which is analogous to learned personalized animation bases in traditional blendshapes animation.
+This auxiliary vector is then combined with the driving signal to deform each Gaussian {associated with} the existing 3D structure, updating the 3D representation while keeping the animation representation both efficient and decoupled from the underlying 3D representation.

 While previous works~\cite{aligngaussians,liu2024dynamic,wu20244d,lin2025movies} deform the 3D Gaussians in spatial space to model motion, we find it unable to capture expressive facial details.
-Instead, we propose to deform the Gaussians individually in the high-dimensional feature vector space, rather than in 3D spatial space, which offers better expressivity and is capable of capturing asymmetric expressions, details such as shadow changes and wrinkles (Fig.~\ref{fig:teaser}).
+Instead, we propose to deform the Gaussians individually in the high-dimensional feature vector space, rather than in 3D spatial space, which offers better expressivity and is capable of capturing asymmetric expressions and details such as shadow changes and wrinkles (Fig.~\ref{fig:teaser}).